Some thoughts on finding common ground and workable solutions when trust is low and conversations are challenging.

 Finding Common Ground and Workable Solutions

-• Address issues promptly but prepare:, but sleeping on it and putting your thoughts in writing can make for a more productive conversation.
+- Address issues promptly but prepare: often, sleeping on it and putting your thoughts in writing can make for a more productive conversation.

-• Stay calm and respectful, avoid defensive responses.
+- Stay calm and respectful, and avoid defensive responses.
 Take a break to maintain equanimity.

-• Don’t suggest solutions until you have rough consensus on problem or need.
-Don’t select a solution until you have evaluated a least two alternatives to the status quo.
+- Don’t suggest solutions until you have a rough consensus on a problem or need.
+Don’t select a solution until you have evaluated at least two alternatives to the status quo.

-• You need at least three conversations: one to bound the situation and agree on goals and constraints, one to generate alternatives, and one to choose a course of action.
+- You need at least three conversations: one to frame the situation and agree on goals and constraints, one to generate alternatives, and one to choose a course of action.

 George Washington’s Farewell Address